 However, by and large, the oven is considered the best way to cook a frozen pizza.
 This is because the oven is known to cook the crust perfectly and perfectly crisp the pizza crust.

-The major drawback with the oven is the time required to cook the frozen pizza.
+The major drawback of the oven is the time required to cook the frozen pizza.

 You will need to allow 40 to 50 minutes of cooking time in the oven.